patricklapgar/patricklapgar/README.md

 ## Hi there <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px">, I'm Patrick!!
 ---

+## About Me

+I started learning programming back in high school.
+Back then, I used to play around with websites and write nifty JavaScripts in the browser console.

+Fast-forward 5 years and here we are!
+I study Electronics, from microprocessors to embedded firmware.

+Recently, I finished a Co-Op where I worked on operating systems and developed internal tools.
+Before that, I was doing Full-Stack work at a consulting Firm.

+Needless to say, my work comprises of both web and systems development.
+I love working (and learning) in both areas, and I hope it shows through my work.

+I've got quite a bit of projects here.
+Take a look around, maybe they'll prove to be a useful reference for you 🙂

+A little more about me:

 - 💻 I’m currently working on LeetCamp, a project where students learn algorithms & data structures via LeetCode & projects
-- 🤓 I’m currently learning TypeScript
+- 🤓 I’m currently learning TypeScript, and having lots of fun while doing so
-- 👯 I’m looking to collaborate on projects focused on web development or systems programming (or both)
+- 👯 I’m looking to collaborate on projects focused on web development / systems programming
 - 🤔 I’m looking for help with LeetCamp.
-If you're in Aggie Coding Club and want to learn data structures, send me an email 😉
+If you're in Aggie Coding Club and want to teach data structures, send me an email 😉
 - 📫 How to reach me: patrickapgar@tamu.edu or papgar9@gmail.com
-- 💬 Ask me about C++ and Python (and also video games 🎮)
+- 💬 Ask me about C++ and Python (and also video games, may fav franchise is Halo 🎮)
 - ⚡ Fun fact: I make REALLY good tex-mex 😋

 <!-- --- -->